thunderbird/webext-experiments/README.md

 also works for a range of nightlies, you can also add a range.

 ### Getting in touch
-If you have questions about WebExtension Experiments in Thunderbird, please stop by our IRC channel
-#maildev on irc.mozilla.org.
-We are happy to tell you more about how they work, and engage in some
-ad-hoc discussion on how to design WebExtension APIs.
+If you have questions about WebExtension Experiments in Thunderbird, you can reach us through our official [communication channels](https://developer.thunderbird.net/add-ons/community).
+We are happy to tell you more about how they work, and engage in some ad-hoc discussion on how to design WebExtension APIs.

 Migrating from Legacy Add-ons
 -----------------------------